 For example, let's convert 50 K to degrees Rankine:

 50 K = ( 50 × 9 / 5 ) = 90 °R

-Kelvins and Rankine are both units used to measure temperature.
-Keep reading to learn more about each unit of measure.
+Kelvins and the Rankine scale are both used to measure temperature.
+Keep reading to learn more about each of them.

 The kelvin is the SI base unit for temperature in the metric system.
 Kelvins can be abbreviated as K, for example 1 kelvin can be written as 1 K.

 The kelvin scale is different from other temperature scales in that it is not expressed in degrees, values are expressed in kelvins.
 When using the Kelvin scale in writing, the "k" is capitalized, however when using the kelvin as a unit the "k" should be lower-case, even though it is named for a person.

 |Triple Point of Water||273.16 K|

 |Boiling Point of Water||373.15 K|